martin-ueding/geo-activity-playground/docs/features/explorer-tiles.md

 ![](explorer-age-coloring.png)

 This uses Matplotlib's _Plasma_ scale (see below) to color the age of a tile.
-Very new tiles will get a yellow color, half a year old tiles a reddish color and tiles a year old or older a colder blue.
+Very new tiles will get a yellow color, a year old tiles a reddish color and tiles two years old or older a colder blue.
 This is the scale:

 ![](plasma-scale.png)